-- Consider unique gift options for OKC Residents, Thunder Fans, OU Fans and OSU Fans
+- Consider unique gift options for OKC residents,and OU fans.

-- Make things easier on yourself by buying up plenty of Great Gift Cards in OKC
+- Make things easier on yourself by buying up plenty of great OKC gift cards.

-- And if all that doesn't do it, just shop until you drop at The Outlet Shoppes of OKC, Quail Springs Mall, Penn Square Mall, Plaza Mayor or Sooner Mall
+- And if all that doesn't do it, just shop until you drop at OKC Outlets, Quail Springs Mall, Penn Square Mall, Plaza Mayor or Sooner Mall.

 Christmas Events and Attractions